Whogives23/Home-Assistant-Object-Detection/README.md

 ## Installing:
 #### Installation Guide: https://www.youtube.com/watch?v=SHg6fa0x7OA
 1. Install Home Assistant.
 Use any flavor or method.
-SUPERVISOR REQUIRED: https://www.home-assistant.io/installation/
+SUPERVISOR REQUIRED: https://www.home-assistant.io/installation/ .
+   This snapshot was taken on a RPI4 running HASSOS.
+You might need to reinstall DOODS when setting this up on a different platform.
+   You can do this through Supervisor>Addon Store.
+Settings should remain the same.
 2. Download this snapshot, and place it somewhere on the media/pc you installed HA on.
 3. Boot Up Home Assistant
 4. Follow these instructions on restoring this snapshot, starting at #3: https://community.home-assistant.io/t/how-to-restore-a-snapshot/227688